adam-batson/garden-guardin/README.md

 Tiny aphids are quick but harmless, while the wasps will sting if you get close.
 Click to hit them first!

 When you whack 100 pests, the boss will appear!
 You can defeat it in 10 hits, but it can swipe at you and scatter rocky dirt around to hurt you.

+**Controls**: On computer, click to hit pests, move the mouse to avoid attacks.
+On mobile, tap enemies and drag to move your spade out of their way.

 # **Installation**